 The starting point for the entire Moelven's sustainability work is the UN's sustainability goal.
 To ensure that our internal goals contribute to a sustainable future in a global perspective, we have chosen to focus on the five goals in which we have the greatest impact.
 This is life on land, stopping climate change, good health, good education and decent work and economic growth.

-We have chosen to place those five sustainability goals within four main areas: safeguarding natural resources, people in focus, local values and climate-smart products and services.
+We have chosen to place those five sustainability goals within four main areas: climate action throughout the value chain, safeguarding natural resources, people in focus and local values.

-By reporting on specific sustainability goals, we ensure that customers are confident that they will receive sustainable products when choosing Moelven.
+By reporting on specific sustainability goals, we ensure that customers are confident they will receive products from a value chain that considers the climate, environment, biodiversity, and human and labour rights when choosing Moelven.

 Global Reporting Initiative